exasol/sqlalchemy-exasol/doc/user_guide/examples/specific_focuses/session_reset.rst

 Session Reset
 =============

-These examples demonstrates how to reset Exasol parameter changes in the context of a database session to the global system values.
+This example demonstrates how to reset Exasol parameter changes in the context of a database session to the global system values.

 .. literalinclude:: ../../../../examples/features/specific_focuses/_6_session_reset.py